AlexJanow/DeepDiveExtension/extension/TESTING_GUIDE.md

 - ✅ No memory leaks or performance degradation
 - ✅ No errors in console

 ### Test 7: Instant Summary + Deep Dive

 **Objective**: Verify both features work together.

 **Steps**:
 1. Navigate to an article
-2. Click "⚡ Instant Summary" button
-3. Wait for summary to appear
+2. Open the extension popup and let the automatic summary finish
-4. Click "🧠 Deep Dive Analysis" button
+3. Click "🧠 Deep Dive Analysis" button
-5. Wait for analysis to appear
+4. Wait for analysis to appear

 **Expected Results**:
 - ✅ Instant summary completes first